-REFUSAL: Under the Sublease between NYCEDC and SSBMT, L.P., in the event of

-City-mandated use of the Site for containerized freight by Subtenant or others, Subtenant and NYCEDC will work together to facilitate the "Freight Introduction".
-NYCEDC may agree that it will not exercise such freight introduction while the Site is leased to Equinor or any other Wind Tenant by Subtenant if such facilitation is expected to interfere with the use of the enter into the NDA and any related funding agreement, substantially as described herein, and to enter into any other needed agreements related thereto

-Site by Equinor or any other Wind Subtenant.
+REFUSAL: Under the Sublease between NYCEDC and SSBMT, L.P., in the event of City-mandated use of the Site for containerized freight by Subtenant or others, Subtenant and NYCEDC will work together to facilitate the "Freight Introduction".
+NYCEDC may agree that it will not exercise such freight introduction while the Site is leased to Equinor or any other Wind Tenant by Subtenant if such facilitation is expected to interfere with the use of the Site by Equinor or any other Wind Subtenant.